 Personal checks will NOT be accepted for payment of University expenses.
-All remittances (certified checks, or money orders) should be made payable to "Lincoln University" and addressed to Lincoln University, P.O.
-Box 179 MSC 190, Lincoln University, PA 19352.
-ATTN: Office of the Bursar.
+All remittances (certified checks, or money orders) should be made payable to "Lincoln University" and addressed to Lincoln University Office of the Bursar, Lincoln University, 1570 Baltimore Pike, Lincoln University, PA 19352.

-Payment by credit or debit cards with the Visa, MasterCard, or Discover logos are accepted through the mail, by fax, by email, or by online remittance through Web Advisor.
-The following information is necessary to process a credit card payment - type of credit card, account number, expiration date, 3-digit verification code on the back of card, the amount to be charged, and the cardholder's signature.
+Payment by credit or debit cards with the Visa, MasterCard, or Discover logos are accepted through the mail, by fax, by email, or by online remittance through WebAdvisor.
+The following information is necessary to process a credit card payment: type of credit card, account number, expiration date, 3-digit verification code on the back of card, the amount to be charged, and the cardholder's signature.